DRAM (musician): Career

 In March 2015, DRAM released his debut EP, #1Epic through Atlantic Records and Empire Distribution.
 The EP included the single "Cha Cha", which peaked at number one on the Bubbling Under Hot R&B/Hip-Hop Singles chart.
 In October 2015, his debut mixtape, Gahdamn! was released.

-In April 2016, DRAM released his hit single "Broccoli" featuring Lil Yachty.
+In April 2016, DRAM released his hit single "Broccoli" (featuring Lil Yachty).
 The song gained international success and peaked at number five on the Billboard Hot 100, becoming his first top five song in the country.
-In October 2016, he appeared on The Tonight Show Starring Jimmy Fallon, performing "Blessings (Reprise)" with Chance the Rapper, Ty Dolla Sign, Anthony Hamilton and Raury.
+In October 2016, he appeared on The Tonight Show Starring Jimmy Fallon, performing "Blessings (Reprise)" with Chance the Rapper, Ty Dolla Sign, Anthony Hamilton, and Raury.
 His debut studio album, Big Baby DRAM, was released on October 21, 2016.
 The album received many positive reviews.

 DRAM was featured on the single "Andromeda" from British virtual band Gorillaz for their fifth album, Humanz.
 He also provided uncredited guest vocals on the track "We Got the Power" from the same album.

-He voices Wallace from Lazor Wulf.
+Other ventures

+He voiced Wallace in the Adult Swim animated series, Lazor Wulf (2019–2021), which was also his voice acting debut.

+Personal life

+Massenburg-Smith supported Jon Ossoff and Raphael Warnock in the 2020 United States Senate elections, performing at a rally for both in 2020.